If you are constantly at the garage getting your motor fixed, these simple car maintenance tips may well save you some time and money.

 Reed is currently offering an accredited online car maintenance course for just £10 and covers everything you will need to tackle simple car repairs yourself.

-Lastly, if you think paying for a course is a step too far, there are plenty of car repair tutorials on YouTube you can use.
+If you think paying for a course is a step too far, there are plenty of car repair tutorials on YouTube you can use.

 Lastly, if your car is costing you too much in maintenance, you might consider selling it instead of doing the work.

 If you’re strapped for time and would rather make a quick sale you can sell your car to Junk That Car even if it’s broken.

 - Best Paid Surveys to Earn Money Online in 2020 - 1st December 2020

 - Is Amazon Prime Worth it for the Cost?
 We Think Yes - 25th November 2020

 - How to Get a FREE Letter from Santa Sent To Your Home - 15th November 2020